-- Make sure that WOL is enabled in the BIOS Setup Utility program. - If it is, check with your LAN administrator for the necessary settings.
+- Ensure that Wake on LAN (WOL) is enabled in the BIOS Setup Utility program. - · If it is, check with your LAN administrator for the necessary settings.

 If your computer is a Gigabit Ethernet model and you use a speed of 1000 Mbps, the connection fails or errors occur